adamscott/godot-website/collections/_release_4_5/entry-highlights-script-backtracing.md

 text: |
   Those who launched a game using Godot can attest: it is often hard to debug why an error occurs on users devices.
 Is it a problem caused by the developers code or is it instead a bug from the engine itself?

-  That's why we're introducing custom loggers and script backtracing.
+  That’s why we’re introducing custom loggers and script backtracing.

-  Custom loggers permit developers to intercept log messages and errors.
+  Custom loggers allow developers to intercept log messages and errors.
 That enables the possibility of creating a bug reporting tool from within your game.

-  Script backtracing, on the other hand, give developers the exact detail on where an issue happened in the code. (just make sure that the _Debug > Settings > GDScript > Always Track Call Stacks_ project setting is enabled)
+  Script backtracing, on the other hand, gives developers the exact details on where an issue happened in the code.[^script-backtracing-enable] Even in "Release" builds.

   Developers will now be able to report issues to the [issue tracker](https://github.com/godotengine/godot/issues) more accurately, making Godot more stable for them and their users.

+  [^script-backtracing-enable]: Just make sure that the _Debug > Settings > GDScript > Always Track Call Stacks_ project setting is enabled.
 contributors:
   - name: Mikael Hermansson
     github: mihe